devvoh/rights/README.md

 ## License

-All Parable components are open-source software, licensed under the MIT license.
+Rights is licensed under the MIT license.